AdobeDocs/commerce-business-intelligence.nl-NL/help/mbi/data-analyst/analysis/coupon-code-analysis.md

      [!UICONTROL-formule]: `B/A`
    * [!UICONTROL Format]: `Percentage %`

-   * statistisch significant aantal selecteren uit `Customer's by lifetime orders` grafiek of 1-5.
+   * Selecteer statistisch significant getal in `Customer's by lifetime orders` grafiek of 1-5.

 * Metrisch `A`: `Number of orders`
 * Metrisch `B`: `Number of non last orders`